elastic/elasticsearch-net/new_docs/contents/nest/aggregations/max.markdown

 					.Max("max_aggregation", max => max
 						.Field(data => data.IntValues))));

-You can then access the result.Aggregations to get the data, i.e.
+You can then access the result.Aggs to get the data, i.e.

-	var agg = result.Aggregations["max_aggregation"] as ValueMetric;
+	var agg = result.Aggs.Max("max_aggregation");